maxxiimo/the-front-end-manifesto/Getting Started.md

     scratch.*
     public/source

-The last section "Local" contains files or folders I like to use to save things within the application, but only on my local machine.
+The last section "Local" contains files or folders I like to use to save things within the application, but only on my local machine:

-- I use scratch.* as a code graveyard: snippets of code I am no longer using but not yet ready to completely get rid of.
+- scratch.* - I use this as a code graveyard: snippets of code I am no longer using but not yet ready to completely get rid of.

-- The public/source folder is an area I put original third-party files or source code that I have integrated into my application, Photoshop files, original images, etc..
-Basically the original copies of where things came from.
+- public/source - A folder for original third-party files or source code integrated into my application; Photoshop files; original images; basically the original copies of where things came from.

 Some additional useful .gitignore ideas:

-[Ignore files][]
+- [Ignore files][]
-[A Collection of Useful .gitignore Templates][.gitignore]
+- [A Collection of Useful .gitignore Templates][.gitignore]

 ### Foundation Markup: The Application Layout